skill-lang/javaForeignCommon/README.md

 # javaCommon
-Common implementation to all Java targets
+Common implementation for the skill/javaforeign target.

 This project requires skill.jvm.common.jar to be present in lib/